 In the third phase, you will continue to demonstrate positive treatment progress.
-Additionally, you are expected to devote attention to needed life skills and social supports such as education, employment and housing.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
+Additionally, you are expected to devote attention to needed life skills and social supports such as education/employment/volunteering and housing.
 Upon substantially completing the prescribed treatment activities, you may move to Track II - Phase 4.
-Phase 3 typically lasts a minimum of 6 months for Track II veterans, and also requires attendance at the VIS meeting monthly.
+Phase 3 typically lasts a minimum of 6 months for Track II Veterans, and requires attendance at the VIS meeting monthly.